fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 });
 ```

-connects the first node of the Kranodar network.
+connects the first node of the Krasnodar network.
 You can find the officially maintained list networks in the `@fluencelabs/fluence-network-environment` package.
 The full list of supported options is described in the [API reference](https://github.com/fluencelabs/gitbook-docs/tree/77344eb147c2ce17fe1c0f37013082fc85c1ffa3/js-sdk/js-sdk/6_reference/modules.md)

 ```typescript
 await peer.stop();